 So that’s where the concept of time out comes in.
-To a child who misbehaves to get attention there is nothing worse than sticking him in a corner, not allowing him to do what he likes and ignoring him.
-You’re not giving in to his negative behaviour.
+To a child who misbehaves to get attention, there is nothing worse than sticking him in a corner, not allowing him to do what he likes and ignoring him.
+You’re not giving in to his negative behavior.

 Time out teaches him that you are not happy with him when he misbehaves.
-Because you’re not responding with attention, he’s left with the trying to achieve his second goal which is attention through gaining your approval.
-You put them in time out, either in a corner or in their play pen or a special chair and he may feel start to feel guilty about his behaviour.
+Because you’re not responding with attention, he’s left with trying to achieve his second goal which is attention through gaining your approval.
+You put them in time out, either in a corner or in their playpen or a special chair, and he may feel start to feel guilty about his behavior.
 They have time to calm down and think about what they did to make mommy unhappy.

-For Hilary, a 31 year old Renewable Energy Consultant from New England, “It depended on the child.
+For Hilary, a 31-year-old Renewable Energy Consultant from New England, “It depended on the child.
 My oldest got very upset.
 With the younger kids, they'd seen the other ones in timeout so they knew what was coming.
-A couple months for my oldest, immediately with the younger ones.
+A couple of months for my oldest, immediately with the younger ones.
 Peer pressure isn't always a bad thing.”

 So considering your toddler can’t really retain much at this age, is timeout even a viable method of discipline at that age?

-It can be, with repetition and consistency.
+Time outs can be effective with repetition and consistency.
 Your child will probably cry, wail, get angry, scream, but you must stick to your guns and keep him in timeout for the time you decided, usually a minute for each age.

-Tammy, a 37 year old teacher from Washington explains, “Of course, they occasionally test the limits and need re-teaching.
+Tammy, a 37-year-old teacher from Washington explains, “Of course, they occasionally test the limits and need re-teaching.
 I'm the queen of consistency, though...
 Nanny Fran would be proud!
 It gives us all a chance to regroup and calm down.
 It's immediate feedback about their behavior.
-Of course, sometimes they get up and just choose the behavior again and end out right back in time out.
+Of course, sometimes they get up and just choose the behavior again and end up right back in time out.
 I do hope, though, that it's teaching my children that when you're angry or upset, you don't just react, but remove yourself, calm down, think it through, then apologize for any poor choices.”